dgschwend/zynqnet/README.md

 # ZynqNet: An FPGA-Accelerated Embedded Convolutional Neural Network

 This repository contains the results from my Master Thesis.
-This thesis has been enabled and supported by [Supercomputing Systems AG](http://www.scs.ch).
+The project has been enabled and supported by [Supercomputing Systems AG](http://www.scs.ch).

 ## Abstract